-Prerequisites: ECO 203, ECO 329, HSI 220, HSI 307, LAR 101, and LAR 202.
-(Cross-referenced with NRS 320).
-This course emphasizes the role of the health professional in contributing to a culture of health for groups, communities, and populations.
+Prerequisites: ECO 203, ECO 329, HSI 220, LAR 101, and LAR 202.
+This course emphasizes the role of the health professional to contribute to a culture of health for groups, communities, and populations.
 Topics include health promotion, disease prevention, epidemiology, social determinants of health, and environmental health.
 Upon completion of the course, students will gain an understanding of the roles and responsibilities of the community health professional.